 Manage reviews >> Online reviews have a huge impact on sales.
 Approximately 80% of travelers read reviews before making a hotel booking.
 It is therefore critical for properties to both encourage feedback from guests (more reviews inspires more consumer confidence) and respond to reviews promptly.

 You don’t need to reply to every review; choose to respond to those that require an explanation or apology, as well as a few positive reviews to offer appreciation for the guest’s kind words and to let them know you hope to welcome them back again soon.

 Follow OTA recommendations >> Just as there are tips and tricks to optimize your property website’s ranking on search engines, there are measures you can take to improve your ranking on OTAs.
 Every OTA uses a different algorithm and most offer suggestions on how to climb their ranks.
 Heed your OTA market manager’s advice and stay informed.
 As an OTA tweaks their internal ranking system, you should adjust your optimization strategies accordingly.

 While every hotel dreams of sales dominated by direct bookings, OTAs are (and will remain) an integral part of a property’s success.
 Fortunately, you don’t need to choose one over the other.
-Improving your OTA profile can actually boost direct bookings by providing exposure for your property and bringing you opportunities to nurture loyal, returning guests.
-Make sure you’re doing everything you can to maximize your presence on OTA platforms.
+Improving your OTA profile can actually help boost direct bookings by increasing exposure for your property and bringing you opportunities to nurture loyal, returning guests.